Full Moon December 2025: Cold Moon Meaning and Rituals

 • Evergreen

-Celebrate the Full Moon of December 2024 by incorporating rituals focused on shadow work, reflection, rest, and growth.
+Celebrate the December Full Moon 2025 by incorporating rituals focused on shadow work, reflection, rest, and growth.
 These ideas will help you align with the moon’s energy during Winter.

 Check out Full Moon Rituals to Manifest Insane Energy for even more ritual ideas!